keploy/community-blog/cmh36231l000302jigsfydkqv.md

 **Tight Deadlines and Fixes:** Patches or fixes made in a timely manner may fix issues now, but it can become even more complex in the long run.

-By knowing these reasons early, the team will be able to put practices in place that will lessen code complexity and avoid spiraling out of control and deteriorating code complexity.
+By knowing these reasons early, the team will be able to put practices in place that will lessen the complexity of code and avoid spiraling out of control and deteriorating code complexity.

 ## Types of Code Complexity